About

 Choux Pastry

-- Make 1 batch of choux pastry dough according to this recipe and place the dough in a pastry bag, which is attached with either a ½ inch round tip or ½ inch French star tip.
+• Make 1 batch of choux pastry dough according to the linked recipe, and place the dough in a pastry bag, which is attached with either a ½ inch round tip or ½ inch French star tip.

 Salted caramel craquelin choux pastry